keboola/keboola-as-code/provisioning/stream/README.md

-# Provisioning of the Buffer Service
+# Provisioning of the Stream Service

 ## Directory Structure